tusharggupta/chat-fusion/README.md

 - ✅ Light / Dark mode
 - ✅ Websocket fallback: Polling with alerts
 - ✅ ORM using Prisma
-- ✅ MySQL database using Planetscale
+- ✅ MySQL database using NeonDb
 - ✅ Authentication with Clerk